hrgdavor/babel-plugin-jsx-simple/README.md

 closer to templating approach (You create mostly static structure, where dynamic parts have special handling so they can be updated when needed).

+These two approaches can be combined in more fine grained manner than just global flag to achieve interesting things.

 ### Requirements